Uberi/University-Notes/PHIL271/PHIL271.md

 Under scientific realism, if our theories say there are electrons, there are actually electrons out in the world, and it's reasonable to expect electrons exist since all of our observations act as if they do.
 However, Colyvan says we can't make the same argument about mathematical objects like sets, because the presence/absence of mathematical objects doesn't have any effect on what we observe.
 Therefore, the applicability problem is still a problem under mathematical realism.

 Under scientific anti-realism/fictionalism, electrons are just a convenient name for something that does what our theories say electrons do.
 According to Colyvan, however, scientific concepts like electorns are only effective at explaining the world because the underlying phenomena are still causing the effects.
-In contrast, mathematics doesn't have any of these causal powers, so while it's reaosnable to expect it to be able to explain the world (we might've written mathematics to resemble the world), it's still not reasonable for it to hel pus discover or predict things, because mathematical objects have no causal effects - sets don't cause anything to change in the world.
+In contrast, mathematics doesn't have any of these causal powers, so while it's reaosnable to expect it to be able to explain the world (we might've written mathematics to resemble the world), it's still not reasonable for it to help us discover or predict things, because mathematical objects have no causal effects - sets existing or not existing doesn't cause anything to change in the world.
 Therefore, the applicability problem is still a problem under mathematical anti-realism.

 # 27/6/16